Elton John headed to Comerica Park to wave 'Farewell,' again

 Legendary singer's tour stop to be officially announced Wednesday morning.

+It will be the Rock and Roll Hall of Famer's first-ever concert at the ballpark.
+The show will be part of the singer's final round of dates on his "Farewell Yellow Brick Road" tour, according to a tour announcement, which is set to wrap with two dates at Los Angeles' Dodgers Stadium on Nov.
+19 and 20, 2022.

-A teaser image on social media from promoter 313 Presents makes it pretty obvious what their big concert announcement is on Wednesday morning.
+A teaser image on social media Tuesday from promoter 313 Presents made it pretty obvious what their big concert announcement would be Wednesday morning.

 Alongside a picture of the ballpark with Elton John's logo superimposed in the outfield, the company tweeted, "Tomorrow’s the big day!
 Check back at 9AM to find out who’s coming to Comerica Park!"

-Note: UPDATE: Elton John will perform at Comerica Park on July 18, 2022, tour officials announced Wednesday.
-Tickets go on sale at 10 a.m.
-June 30 at Tigers.com/EltonJohn; pre-sales for American Express holders begin at noon Wednesday.